Eagle Farm Airport: Post war

-As a result, the Federal Government announced the construction of a new airport to be built north of Eagle Farm.
+As a result, the federal government announced the construction of a new airport to be built north of Eagle Farm.
 The Federal Government completed the first compulsory acquisition of nearby houses in 1969, and the process continued for another twelve years.
-The new airport was built by Leighton Contractors and Brisbane Airport opened in 1988.
+The new airport was built by Leighton Contractors, and Brisbane Airport opened in 1988.
 Much of the old Eagle Farm Airport disappeared under the Gateway Motorway.

 Layout

+Eagle Farm originally had three grass runways 04/22 5985 ft, 07/25 6985 ft and 12/30 5015 ft which upgraded to concrete during World War 2.
+When reconstructed in 1947, runway 07/25 was decommissioned, 12/30 was renumbered to 13/31 and the two remaining runways were upgraded to asphalt, 04/22 extended to 2365 × 60 m and 13/31 to 1539 × 30 m.
+The main runway had a full parallel taxiway; runway edge lighting was provided on all runways, T-VASIS lighting was provided on runways 04 and 22, and high intensity Calvert white precision approach lighting was provided on runway 22.
+Navigation aids were a VOR/DME beacon, a NDB, and an instrument landing system Category I on runway 22.
+2,421,109 passengers used the airport in 1977.

 The TAA and Ansett domestic terminals at Eagle Farm Airport were reached from Lamington Avenue, near the Doomben Racecourse.
 The main runway ran from there to the north-east, and its north-east end survives as taxiway Papa of the present airport.
 The international terminal was in the earlier years, on the same apron as the domestic terminals, but in 1975 a new terminal was built near the other end of the runway, and was used for the next twenty years.
 This terminal is now the cargo terminal.